 Popular Skills for Customer Relationship Management (CRM) Director

-Customer Relationship Management Directors seem to require a number of specific skills.
-Most notably, facility with Salesforce, Email Marketing, and Sales are correlated to pay that is significantly above average, leading to increases of 43 percent, 37 percent, and 3 percent, respectively.
-Skills that seem to negatively impact pay include Operations Management and People Management.
-Those familiar with Customer Relationship Management also tend to know Project Management and Email Marketing.
+Customer Relationship Management Directors report using a pretty varied skill set on the job.
+Most notably, facility with Salesforce, Email Marketing, and Sales are correlated to pay that is significantly above average, leading to increases of 49 percent, 30 percent, and 7 percent, respectively.
+Skills that pay less than market rate include Operations Management, People Management, and Customer Relationship Management.
+Most people who know Customer Relationship Management also know Project Management and Email Marketing.

 Pay by Experience Level for Customer Relationship Management (CRM) Director